 The School recognises that pupils arrive at Kingsmead through a number of different routes and that transition can be difficult, particularly for pupils with SEND needs.
-Where children move from our primary school to secondary school close liaison and additional visits are provided
+Where children move from schools within the Collaboration, close liaison and additional visits are provided.

-Transition into and out our Primary provision arrangements.
+Transition into and out of our Primary Bridge Street provision, arrangements.

-Your child will move on from KS2 by:
+Your child will move on from Bridge Street Primary provision by:

-Managed Move protocols are followed; the school staff agree that the pupil is ready for reintegration.
+Ш Managed Move protocols are followed; staff agree that the pupil is ready for reintegration.
 A referral is made to Primary Placement Panel, where an appropriate school is identified.
 Complex Case team meet with the receiving school, parents/carers and pupil visit the school.
 Integration work is started and the placement is reviewed at regular intervals.